SISTA16/cmsy_multispecies_forecast/README.md

 "Scanu, M., Armelloni, E. N., Coro, G., Masnadi, F., Angelini, S., & Scarcella, G. (2021).
 Data poor approach for the assessment of the main target species of rapido trawl fishery in Adriatic Sea.
 Frontiers in Marine Science, 8, 681."

 which assumes that F/Fmsy can be set for all species to a portion of the value in the latest year (e.g. 0.5 F_latest_year/Fmsy, etc.) for the forecast years.

+## CMSY_recovery_short_term_forecasts.R ##

+This version builds on "CMSY_recovery_forecasts_based_on_last_year_f_fmsy.R".
+It accept short term forecasts and single species dataset.
+In the case of short term forecast (from 1 to 5 years), scenarios are not activated and projections base on Fcur for last year.